Crossfeed

 Crossfeed is the process of blending the left and right channels of a stereo audio recording.
 It is generally used to reduce the extreme channel separation often featured in early stereo recordings (e.g., where instruments are panned entirely on one side or the other), or to make audio played through headphones sound more natural, as when listening to a pair of external speakers.

 Crossfeed is claimed to provide relief for a small fraction of listeners who otherwise complain of "fatigue" and headaches when they listen to stereo recordings.

 Crossfeed is most commonly found in headphone amplifiers and often can be toggled with a switch.
 Many audio player programs for computers can perform crossfeed via plug-ins or built-in processing.

 Principle of operation

-Directional sound perception is based on the delay between the same sound reaching a person's left and right ears.
+Humans are able to identify the location of a sound source (sound localization) by using differences between the signals reaching the left and right ears (interaural time and level differences) along with other auditory cues (spectral cues, room acoustics, etc).

 In stereo speakers, the sound from one speaker reaches both ears, although at different levels, and with a delay between one ear and another, since the speaker is placed away from the center.
 In headphones, this crossfeed does not occur, so the resulting stereo image is different from what is heard from speakers.
 A crossfeed signal processor attempts to recreate the stereo image heard from speakers by mixing some signal from the left channel into the right channel, and vice versa.

 The intent to produce speaker-like sound in headphones distinguishes crossfeed from the more general concept of stereo width reduction, which involves similar techniques.